 Our principal investing activities are acquiring and financing assets within the U.S. energy infrastructure sector.
 These investing activities have often been financed from the proceeds of our public equity and debt offerings, as well as the term and credit facilities mentioned above.
 We are also expanding our business development efforts to include other REIT-qualifying revenue sources.
 Continued growth of our asset portfolio will depend in part on our continued ability to access funds through additional borrowings and securities offerings.
 The availability and terms of any such financing will depend upon market and other conditions, as well as our business, results of operations, financial condition and prospects.
 We currently believe that we will be able to repay, extend, refinance or otherwise settle our debt maturities as the debt comes due and that we will be able to fund our planned investments, as necessary.
-However, there can be no assurance that additional redemption of Series A Preferred Stock.
+However, there can be no assurance that additional financing or capital will be available, or that terms will be acceptable or advantageous to us.
+Additionally, our liquidity and capitalization may be impacted by the optional redemption of Series A Preferred Stock.
 As disclosed in Part IV, Item 15, Note 16 ("Stockholders' Equity"), the depositary shares are currently eligible to be redeemed, at our option, in whole or in part, at the \$25.00 liquidation preference plus all accrued and unpaid dividends to, but not including, the date of redemption.